 CUSP – The Community for Understanding Scaling Processes

-The Community for Understanding Scale Up (CUSP) is a group of nine organizations working across 3 regions with robust experience in scaling social norm change methodologies in various contexts— the Center for Domestic Violence Prevention (CEDOVIP), Intervention with Microfinance for AIDS and Gender Equity (IMAGE), the Institute for Reproductive Health at Georgetown University, Oxfam, Puntos de Encuentro, Raising Voices, Salamander Trust, Sonke Gender Justice, and Tostan.
+The Community for Understanding Scaling Processes (formerly known as the Community for Understanding Scale-Up (CUSP) is a group of eight organizations working across 3 regions with robust experience in scaling social norm change methodologies in various contexts— the Center for Domestic Violence Prevention (CEDOVIP), CFAR-Uganda, Intervention with Microfinance for AIDS and Gender Equity (IMAGE), the Institute for Reproductive Health at Georgetown University, Center on Gender Equity and Health (GEH) – UC San Diego, Oxfam GB, Raising Voices, Salamander Trust and Tostan.

 Our history: CUSP originated in 2016, when Raising Voices and Salamander Trust began informal conversations about challenges and opportunities in our own methodologies, SASA! and Stepping Stones respectively, being taken to scale.
 In response, we organized CUSP, a Community of Practice, to draw on a broader collective of experiences on social norms change interventions to prevent violence against women and girls (VAWG) and improve sexual and reproductive health and rights (SRHR).

 With over 120 years of combined experience, each member of CUSP has developed a unique methodology designed to promote social norms change.
 Although the methodologies range from group-based initiatives, community mobilization, and mass media campaigns, they are drawn together by a commitment to key principles, aspirations and value, including: